2013 POC-PSC Batang Pinoy Prelims Summary and Full Results

 Friences Diane Balbaguio of Koronadal won the girls’ 2000m walk gold medal over Davao’s Frencis May Dayon in a dead heat where the judges decided in Balbaguio’s favor.

 The diminutive Balbaguio came from behind the pack in the last 25 meters to nose out Dayon, who led the race throughout, with identical 14:38.2 clockings.
 Janyl Kate Ubas of Koronadal finished third in 14:40.2.

 2013 Batang Pinoy Zambales

-Please note the Batang Pinoy Finals which were to be held in Bacolod on November 20 have been postponed to January 28.
+The Batang Pinoy Finals in Bacolod on November 20 are postponed to January 28.
 As relief is being provided to the victims of Typhoon Yolanda.

 Some good performances from